 Our Board of Directors has determined, after considering all the relevant facts and circumstances, that Messrs.
-Baldwin, Hendricks, and Huntsman are independent directors and, if newly elected to the Board of Directors, the Board of Directors determined Mr. Robinson will be considered an independent director, as "independence" is defined by the listing standards of NASDAQ.
+Baldwin, Hendricks, Huntsman and Robinson are independent directors, as "independence" is defined by the listing standards of NASDAQ.
 This determination was made because Messrs.
 Baldwin, Hendricks, Huntsman and Robinson have no relationship with us that would interfere with their exercise of independent judgment.